 Florida does not require bodily injury liability coverage, but most other states do.
 At a minimum, Florida law requires that any person at fault in a crash resulting in bodily injury to others have “full liability insurance coverage.”
 This includes a minimum limit of $10,000 for bodily injury liability per person or $20,000 per crash.
 But because the costs associated with bodily injury are so high, this is seldom enough.
 Bodily injury coverage ensures that your insurance company pays the maximum amount, up to the policy limit.
 Having Bodily injury liability coverage protects you financially and protects your personal assets if you are sued for damages by an injured party.

 After exhausting PIP coverage, if the other driver has no other insurance or an amount of coverage that is insufficient to cover the costs related to your injury, your uninsured or underinsured motorist coverage may be able to cover the damage caused by the negligent party.

 Attempting to collect compensation through your uninsured motorist coverage can be complicated and will likely require the assistance of an attorney.
 Your insurance company may try to limit your payout, based on their own investigation of the accident and how much they believe your claim is worth.
 If you receive an amount that you believe does not properly cover your losses, your attorney may be able to file a lawsuit against your insurance company in an attempt to recover additional compensation.

 Next Step to Take

-If you or someone you love have been injured in a Florida auto accident, call us at The Law Offices of Theodore H. Enfield, P.A.
-We are ready to work for you to ensure you receive the compensation you deserve.
-Call us today to learn if you have the makings of a successful personal injury case.
+If you or someone you love has been injured in a Florida auto accident, call us at The Law Offices of Theodore H. Enfield, P.A… Located in Hollywood Florida we are ready to work for you to ensure you receive the compensation you deserve.
+Call us today at 954-983-1443 to learn if you have the makings of a successful personal injury case.